MiguelMSandin/EarlyDiverEuk/scripts/3_phyloStep2/README.md

 # 3_phyloStep2/

 This step and the following ([4_phyloStep3](https://github.com/MiguelMSandin/EukEcoEvo/tree/main/scripts/4_phyloStep3)) are aimed at completing the phylogenetic trees based on biological relevance.
 Here we will include those OTUs representatives of at least 2 other sequences or with at least 2 reads.
-And given the relatively large number of sequences we will use the '*-fast*' option of IQ-Tree to infer the phylogenetic trees.
+And given the relatively large number of sequences we will use the ```-fast``` option of IQ-Tree to infer the phylogenetic trees.

 [0_alignAndTrim.sh](https://github.com/MiguelMSandin/EukEcoEvo/blob/main/scripts/3_phyloStep2/0_alignAndTrim.sh):
 First, we will align and trim both datasets, the forward and the reverse.